tobyWi/song_rate/readme.md

 ## Introduction

-This an app for voting on songs.
+App for voting on songs.
 The original idea is to collect songs from different platforms (such as spotify, soundcloud etc...).
 As yet, only links from soundcloud has been implemented.